 Here are four of the best dog and puppy training books that I have found and can help you and your dog train together, have fun, learn new tricks, and prevent unwanted behavior.

 Teaching your dog tricks helps you bond with your dog and integrate him into your family.
 Tricks keep him mentally and physically challenged and help to establish paths of communication between you.
 Many tricks build skills used in dog sports, dog dancing, and dog therapy work.
+Try the 101 Dog Tricks book to keep you both entertained.

 The stars of this book are Chalcy the Weimaraner and her owner and trainer, Kyra Sundance.
 They regularly perform tricks and entertain audiences at fairs, circuses, schools and events.
 Chalcy is Often called the 'Worlds Smartest Dog' and you know why when you see her in action.